-Wall #1
+Wall #4 Wall #5 - Are there important differences between the walls?
+10 minutes Choose one wall that you thought was particularly interesting and mark it on your original map.
+Answer this question: What I found interesting about this wall was that If this wall could speak, it would tell me that 20 min to find the people 5 - 10 min interviewing After this, go back and interview three different people in the neighborhood, or at home to see what they think about what that wall would tell them if it could speak.
+Some possible interview prompts to guide the interviewed people (you can choose to focus on one or two):

-Wall #2
+- A memory or something that happened to them around that wall - A story about that wall that they have heard from someone else - How has that wall changed over time - What that wall represents to them - A message that would be important for people who this wall

-Wall #3
+Write down your notes on the following table:

-10 minutes Choose one wall that you thought was particularly interesting and mark it o วท
+What I learned from them about the wall that I found interesting

-your original map.
+Person 1

-Answer this question:
+Person 2

-What I found interesting about this wall was that If this wall could speak, it would tell me that 20 min to find the people 5 - 10 min interviewing After this, go back and interview three different people in the neighborhood, or at home to see what they think about what that wall would tell them if it could speak.
-Some possible interview prompts to guide the interviewed people (you can choose to focus on one or two): A memory or something that happened to them around that wall A story about that wall that they have heard from someone else How has that wall changed over time What that wall represents to them A message that would be important for people who this wall Write down your notes on the following table: What I learned from them about the wall that I found interesting Person 1 Person 2 Person 3
+Person 3